 - If you witness salt crusts on the soil’s surface, wash it with a high-pressure water hose.

 5. Temperature Stress

 Many houseplants, such as Prayer Plants, are not accustomed to being exposed to chilly temperatures.
-Along with curling the foliage, it may show signs of distress by turning brown.

 Low temperature and frost conditions can cause harm to the leaves by freezing the plant’s cells, resulting in brown edges and tips.

 Similarly, in high temperatures, the plant cannot perform photosynthesis properly, resulting in the browning of leaves.